PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:26:10
+Last updated: 2024-04-02 17:28:26
-Random Quote: A man is great by deeds, not by birth. - Chanakya
+Random Quote: It's easier to resist at the beginning than at the end. - Leonardo da Vinci